 (a) the service member for whom the document was recorded;

 (b) if the service member is deceased, the next of kin of the service member or a mortuary, as defined in 10-2-111, for the purposes of securing the burial benefits to which the service member is entitled;

 (c) a veterans' service officer or a veterans' service organization, as defined in 10-2-111;

-(e) any person with written authorization from the service member or from the next of kin of the service member, if the service member is deceased.
+(e) any person with written authorization from the service member or from the next of kin of the service member, if the service member is deceased; or

-(3) If an original discharge certificate was inadvertently filed and the county clerk still retains the certificate in its original form, upon the written request of the service member or of the service member's next of kin if the service member is deceased, the clerk shall return the filed certificate to the service member or to the service member's next of kin if the service member is deceased.
+(3) If an original discharge document was inadvertently filed and the county clerk still retains the document in its original form, upon the written request of the service member or of the service member's next of kin if the service member is deceased, the clerk shall return the filed document to the service member or to the service member's next of kin if the service member is deceased.

 (4) For purposes of this section: